Greggpeter234/Heart-Disease-Prediction/README.md

 ## Overview

 Heart disease refers to a range of conditions affecting the heart.
-The most common form is coronary artery disease (CAD), which involves narrowing or blockage of the coronary arteries, often leading to heart attacks Common types of heart disease include Coronary Artery Disease (CAD) – Narrowed arteries reduce blood flow to the heart, heart arrhythmias – Irregular heartbeats, congenital heart defects – heart structure problems present at birth, cardiomyopathy – disease of the heart muscle, heart failure – The heart doesn't pump blood as well as it should, heart valvular disease – Valves don't open or close properly. etc Common risk factors are smoking, age,persistent high blood pressure, family history, high cholesterol, Sex (male higher risk), obesity, ethnicity (for example, South Asians at higher risk), diabetes, lack of physical activity and many more.
+The most common form is coronary artery disease (CAD), which involves narrowing or blockage of the coronary arteries, often leading to heart attacks.
+Common types of heart disease include Coronary Artery Disease (CAD) – Narrowed arteries reduce blood flow to the heart, heart arrhythmias – Irregular heartbeats, congenital heart defects – heart structure problems present at birth, cardiomyopathy – disease of the heart muscle, heart failure – The heart doesn't pump blood as well as it should, heart valvular disease – Valves don't open or close properly. etc Common risk factors are smoking, age,persistent high blood pressure, family history, high cholesterol, Sex (male higher risk), obesity, ethnicity (for example, South Asians at higher risk), diabetes, lack of physical activity and many more.

 This project uses a real world clinical datasets from UCI Library to predict the presence of heart disease in patients using Exploratory Data Analysis (EDA), Hypothesis Testing and Logistic Regression Model.
 The workflow is to perform an ETL (Extract, Transform, Load), create visualizations using Python and associated libraries such as matplotlib, seaborn for static visualizations and plotly was used to create interactive visualizations.
 Hypothesis Testing and Logistic regression Model to predict a Target Variable (Presence of Heart Disease) among various features or key diagnostic metrics.